Professional Writing Minor Application for 2022-2023

 - Multimedia Communication: Madeleine Sorapure, firstname.lastname@example.org

 - Science Communication: Amanda Stansell, firstname.lastname@example.org

 - Journalism: Nomi Morris, email@example.com

-The writing samples should total no more than 15-20 pages (not including prefaces) and should consist of work selected from a range of projects created for both class and non-academic work and volunteer settings (i.e. jobs, internships, volunteer work, student organizations, etc.).
-Provide a preface that explains the context and purpose for each document you have selected.
-Portions or excerpts of larger projects and electronic documents such as websites or PowerPoint slides are acceptable.
+All three writing samples combined should not exceed 15-20 pages total and should consist of work selected from a range of projects created for both class and non-academic work settings (i.e. jobs, internships, volunteer work, student organizations, etc.).
+Portions or excerpts of larger projects and electronic documents such as websites or PowerPoint slides are acceptable and recommended.
 Academic essays are acceptable for all tracks except Business Communication and Journalism.